 Believing In Every Advice You Receive

-It is good to give full attention to blogging advice you receive from successful bloggers.
+It is good to give full attention to the blogging advice you receive from successful bloggers.
 But do remember their advice could be the best in a scenario where they are working.

 It could be not as effective in your case.
 So keep in view of your own situation while applying a tip or trick of a pro blogger on your blog.

 Trying So Many Tips At A Time

-Nowadays blogging secrets are no more big secrets and everyone is trying to avail all of them in one go.
+Nowadays blogging secrets are no more big secrets and everyone is trying to avail themselves of all of them in one go.

 That is why he is not getting as much great results as the one who shared them had gotten earlier.

 If you follow the blogging success model of both John Chow and Jon Morrow at a time you would neither be able to be like any of them.